rewired-conference/kristinarapuano.github.io/_pages/about.md

 <b>I'm interested in</b> understanding why some individuals are more at vulnerable than others to health-risk outcomes (e.g., obesity, addiction).
 You can read more about my research [here](https://kristinarapuano.github.io/research/)!

-<b>I'm also a strong advocate</b> for increasing visibility of women in STEM.
+<b>I'm also a strong advocate</b> for increasing the visibility of women in STEM.
 I plan to include more on this topic in [blog-form](https://kristinarapuano.github.io/year-archive/), but for now you can follow my rants on [twitter](https://twitter.com/kristinarapuano).